Common name: Brown Sedge

 Nut ovate in outline, lenticular in cross-section, shortly stalked, mid-brown.

-Distribution and occurrence: Occasionally naturalised on the South Coast (Batemans Bay area) and Southern Tablelands (Tantawangalo area); also in Vic.
+Distribution and occurrence: Occasionally naturalised on the South Coast (Batemans Bay area and Tantawangalo/Bemboka area) and Southern Tablelands (area including SE Forests National Park Tantawangalo Section); also in Vic.
 Native to Europe.
 First collected in NSW in 2002 from the Tantawangalo area and in 2004 from near Nimmitabel.
-It could be more widely naturalised since it may be confused with the native species Carex appressa (which grows with it but forms big tussocks without the extended rhizomes) or C. chlorantha (which is rhizomatous but much smaller).
+It could be more widely naturalised but overlooked since it may be confused with the native species Carex appressa (which grows with it but forms big tussocks without the extended rhizomes), C. chlorantha (which is rhizomatous but much smaller) or C. gaudichaudiana.

 In and around swamps.

 Other Australian states: *Vic.

 Text by KL Wilson (Apr 2014); edited KL Wilson (Aug 2016; Oct 2017; Dec 2017)

 Taxon concept: AC Jermy, DA Simpson, MJY Foley & MS Porter (2007) Sedges of the British Isles edn 3